mehtapparkinson/java-group-project/README.md

 It allows users to perform actions such as adding new movies, viewing their movie collection, and tracking details about each movie (e.g., title, personal review of each film, personal rating and date added).

+## Project Architecture:

+This project follows a **Package by Layer** architecture, organizing the codebase by technical responsibilities rather than by features.
+Each layer has a specific role:

+### Package by Layer:

+- **Controller**: `MovieController` handles incoming API requests and directing them to the appropriate service.
+- **Repository**: `MovieRepository` interfaces with the database.
+- **Model**: `Movie` represents the data model for the Movies table.

-## Application Requirements :clapper:
+## Application Requirements

 - The system allows users to manage a collection of movies.
 - Users can add, view, update, and delete movies from their collection.
 - Each movie will have attributes such as:
-    - Title
+    - Movie title
     - Personal review
-    - Date added
+    - Date added movie to collection (DB)
-    - Rating
+    -  Star Rating
 - Data is stored in a MySQL database, and the application provides REST endpoints to interact with this data.

-## How We Will Achieve This :clapper:
+## How We Will Achieve This

-1. **Spring Boot Application**: A Spring Boot was created application using the Spring Initializr to generate the necessary project structure.
+1. **Spring Boot Application**: A Spring Boot application was created  using the Spring Initializr to generate the necessary project structure.
 2. **REST Endpoints**: We implemented RESTful endpoints to perform CRUD operations (Create, Read, Update, Delete) on movie data.
 3. **Database Integration**: MySQL was used as the database for storing movie information.
 Spring Data JPA was used to manage the interactions between the application and the database.
 4. **Unit Testing**:  JUnit was used for unit testing and Mockito to mock external dependencies.